survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-`removeNote(noteId)` goes through `LaneStore` data.
-If it finds a note by id, it will get rid of it.
-After that, we have a clean slate, and we can add a note to a lane.
-This change allows us to drop `detachFromLane` from the system entirely, but I'll leave that up to you.

 After these changes you should be able to drag notes to empty lanes.

 ### Fixing Editing Behavior During Dragging